YellowOrz/ElasticFusion/README.md

 - Note:
   - relevant links are added where modified (if any) in comment form
   - use the parameter `-cal` to load a camera calibration file specified as `w h fx fy cx cy`
+  - the saved model file is stored in the save path as the .klg file

 ---